 Delegate Betsy B. Carr serves portions of the City of Richmond and Chesterfield County in the Virginia House of Delegates.
 A member of the House since 2009, Delegate Carr is focused on improving education, healthcare and preserving our environment.

 Betsy Carr was elected to the Virginia House of Delegates in 2009 representing parts of the City of Richmond and the County of Chesterfield on both sides of the James River.
-In the House of Delegates she serves on the Appropriations, Transportation, Rules, and General Laws Committees.
-She also serves on the Joint Commission on Administrative Rules and the Virginia Housing Commission.
+In the House of Delegates she serves on the Appropriations, Transportation, General Laws, and Rules Committees.
+She also serves on the Joint Legislative Audit and Review Commission, the Commission on Employee Retirement Security and Pension Reform, the Joint Commission on Administrative Rules, the Martin Luther King Jr. Memorial Commission, and the Virginia Housing Commission.
 She is Treasurer of the House Democratic Caucus.

-In addition to serving as a delegate, she also serves as outreach director at St. Paul’s Episcopal Church in downtown Richmond.
+In addition to serving as a delegate, she also served for 16 years as outreach director at St. Paul’s Episcopal Church in downtown Richmond.
 She is a founder and past director of the Micah Initiative, which involves over 120 faith communities in partnerships with 25 city elementary schools, providing over 1,700 mentors, tutors and volunteers.
 This program is serving as a model for other similar partnerships in the country.

 Betsy represented the fifth district of the City of Richmond on the Richmond School Board from 2006-2010.
 On the School Board, she chaired the Facilities Committee, served on the Audit and Finance Committees and represented the Board on the Community Partnerships Committee.